 No one can see me: If you can't be seen - and can't see yourself - start by checking you've started video on the call.
 Press the button in the bottom left-hand corner to make sure you've joined video on the call.
 Most calls start with video off.

 Check the camera you're using: Just as with audio, Zoom will let you choose which camera to use.
 Tap the arrow next to the video button and a list of available cameras will pop-up.
 Check you're not using a camera that's covered or on a closed (docked) laptop, for example.
-It's also here that you'd be able to find virtual cameras, if you wanted to turn yourself into a potato.
+It's also here that you'd be able to find virtual cameras, if you wanted to turn yourself into a cat.